-BJ's Wholesale Club Holdings, Inc. (BJ) CEO Lee Delaney on Q1 2020 Results - Earnings Call Transcript

 Certainly, as the quarter progressed, we signed up a whole bunch of new members.
 And as we pointed out in the prepared remarks versus last Q1, 40% growth in new membership.
 So certainly, much higher than we had planned at the beginning of the year and much higher than the prior period.

 As far as membership going forward, we would expect more of the same.
 As we said in the prepared remarks, we believe that acquiring members will be a little bit easier to do.
-We certainly have a lot of cash to invest behind that idea.
-And the membership team now led by Paul Cichocki is poised and primed to really take advantage of this one-time opportunity to do so.
+We certainly have a lot of cash to invest behind that idea, and the membership team now led by Paul Cichocki is poised and primed to really take advantage of this one-time opportunity to do so.

 Christopher Horvers

 Great.
-Another color I have in terms of the MSI growth for the year?
+Any color on terms of the MFI growth for the year?

 Robert Eddy

-Again, it’s difficult to predict, Chris, given all the different pieces of uncertainty out there.
-But certainly, heading into the second quarter, we would expect accelerated rate of growth there at least and then we’ll see how the rest of the year plays out.
+Again, it’s difficult to predict, Chris, given all the different pieces of uncertainty out there, but certainly, heading into the second quarter, we would expect accelerated rate of growth there at least and then we’ll see how the rest of the year plays out.

 Christopher Horvers

 Got it.
 And then my follow-up question is, it sounds like you’ve hit your debt target very, very quickly, probably a couple of years faster than what we thought you would.
-So as you think about capital allocation going forward, great to hear that you’re spending into the beat and also looking to reinvest to gain share.
+So, as you think about capital allocation going forward, great to hear that you’re spending into the beat and also looking to reinvest to gain share.

 But in terms of the excess cash and considering sort of this, the ability to open stores at this point, as you think about the next 12 months, is share repurchase going to be the best, your number one option in terms of reinvesting that excess cash flow?